Extending local authentication with async support

 }

-By wrapping the code in a withCheckedThrowingContinuation, you can create a throwing async function that can be called like this:
+By wrapping the code in a withCheckedThrowingContinuation, you create a throwing async function that can be called like this:

 let context = LAContext()